cedvdb/action-flutter-build-ios/README.md

 You can find the profile name in the [developer account profile list](https://developer.apple.com/account/resources/profiles/list)

-5. In Xcode, untick the Automatic signing checkbox and choose your profile (the same as above).
+5. In Xcode, untick the Automatic signing checkbox for the release build and choose your profile (the same as above).
+Keep the signing manual for release builds.

 6. You should now be able to build the project locally the same way it will be built in the action, verify that it is the case:

 ```
 flutter build ipa --release --export-options-plist ios/GithubActionsExportOptions.plist
 ```

 # 4. Usage